IAM roles - Amazon Cognito

 View*

-To grant access to Services that unauthenticated enhanced flow users can access, activate the basic (classic) authentication flow in your identity pool.
-If your users see NotAuthorizedException errors from AWS services that are allowed by the policies assigned to the IAM role for unauthenticated users, evaluate whether you can eliminate that service from your use case or switch to the basic flow.
+To grant access to AWS services beyond this list, activate the basic (classic) authentication flow in your identity pool.
+If your users see NotAuthorizedException errors from AWS services that are allowed by the policies assigned to the IAM role for unauthenticated users, evaluate whether you can remove that service from your use case.
+If you can't, switch to the basic flow.

 Access policy examples

-In this section, you can find example Amazon Cognito access policies that grant only the permissions your identities must complete a specific operation.
+In this section, you can find example Amazon Cognito access policies that grant your users the minimum permissions necessary to do specific operation.
 You can further limit the permissions for a given identity ID by using policy variables where possible.
 For example, using ${cognito-identity.amazonaws.com:sub}.
 For more information, see Understanding Amazon Cognito Authentication Part 3: Roles and Policies on the AWS Mobile Blog.

 Note